Today’s post is a fun one, as I want to share how I taught my baby girl how to catch a ball at 16 months old.

 Once they learn how to catch it by trapping it against their body it will most likely help them gain better hand-eye coordination and then will eventually start catching the ball with their hands.

 Trapping the ball against their body will be much easier for them, and will help them gain confidence and enjoy playing catch.

-Recap For Teaching A Baby How To Catch
+Recap For Teaching A Toddler How To Catch

 If you want to teach a baby to catch a ball I think it all comes down to just exposing them to a variety of activities through their first few years of life.